matrixvirus/AMileFromAnyNeighbor/cgroup/learning_cgroup.md

 # systemd with cgroups
-this chapter is can be skipped.*systemd* is not a part of cgroups,redhat combines *systemd* with *cgroups* in redhat 7.
+this chapter can be skipped.*systemd* is not a part of cgroups,redhat combines *systemd* with *cgroups* in redhat 7.

 *systemd* moves the resource management settings from the process level to the